kennytilton/mxtodomvc/README.md

 *An introduction by example to Matrix dataflow and mxWeb*

 ## tl;dr
-mxWeb&trade; makes web pages easier to build, debug, refactor, and maintain simply by changing what happens when we read and write properties:
+mxWeb&trade; makes web pages easier to build, debug, and revise simply by changing what happens when we read and write properties:
 * when B reads A, A remembers B; and
 * when A changes, A tells B.

-That fundamental rewiring supports:
-* declarative/functional expression of views and...
-* ...any other app state we choose (it is not just the view);
-* more efficiency than is possible with VDOM;
-* a scalable Web "un-framework" involving just HTML and CSS.

-Let us look closer at all that.
+Zooming in...

 #### B reads A
 What does it mean for B to read A?
 It means B is expressed as an HLL function that reads A.